MY STORY

 Humble roots in Teaching…

+My apartment was just big enough for six mats, so I taught twice a week to whoever would show up, mostly friends, though occasionally complete strangers buzzed my door.
 Teaching yoga quickly became a labour of love, and a refuge from demanding work in communications and public education that often involved working 16+ hours a day.
-As summer came around, I taught free classes in local parks, which led to teaching opportunities at two studios and a leap into full-time yoga teaching in 2009.
+As summer came around, I taught free classes in local parks, which led to teaching opportunities at two studios, and from there the ball kept rolling.

 Krishnamacharya (1888 – 1989), the innovator behind modern day vinyasa yoga.